Kanelucky/CommandTree/README.md

 > [!IMPORTANT]
 >
-> This API is still in development and may have bugs or missing features.
+> This API is under active development.
+Breaking changes may occur between versions.

 # What is CommandTree?